Muhammad Channan Shah Nuri

-Muhammad Channan Shah Nuri was an Islamic scholar, saint, and preacher in South Asia.
+Muhammad Channan Shah Nuri (1789 – 1890) was an Islamic scholar, saint, and preacher in South Asia.
 He founded the Aminia branch of the Sunni Naqshbandi order.
 He preached Islam in South Asia and brought non-Muslims into the fold of Islam.
 His adherents call themselves Naqshbandi mujadadi amini or Maharvi or just Naqshbandi, since Syed Channan Shah belonged to the Naqshbandi order.

 Ancestors

 The first ancestor of Muhammad Channan Shah, who came to Allo Mahar was Muhammad Jewan Shah Naqvi, well known by the pen-name of Shair Sawar Sarkar.
-Sarkar came to the South Asia with a contingent of other religious Sufi leaders upon the establishment of Islamic rule in India from the Middle-East.
-He is a 23rd in Line Descendant of Bhakhri Syed, Mohammad Al Makki bin Shuja bin Ibrahim al Jawwadi Naqvi al Bukhari.
+Sarkar came to South Asia with a contingent of other religious Sufi leaders upon the establishment of Islamic rule in India from the Middle East.
+He is a 23rd-line Line Descendant of Bhakhri Syed, Mohammad Al Makki bin Shuja bin Ibrahim al Jawwadi Naqvi al Bukhari.
 He traces his roots to the first Arab Shaikhs descending from the family of Muhammad through the lineage of Imam-al-Husayn through Imam Ali an Naqi and so he is a Sayyed.
 The term Shah present in his name is derived from the Persian root for leader which most members of Muhammad's family obtained upon propagating the message of Islam in Persia after his death.
-Syed Muhammad Channan Shah was son of Syed Muhammad Ramazan Shah Maharvi who was the son of Syed Jewan Shah.
+Syed Muhammad Channan Shah was the son of Syed Muhammad Ramazan Shah Maharvi who was the son of Syed Jewan Shah.
 As a child, he showed a propensity towards spirituality.